vidhya03/my-useful-commands/content/posts/automating-efficiency-and-saving-time/index.en.md

 Automate your version changes and witness the transformation in your development process.
 Say goodbye to the tedious and error-prone manual updates, and embrace the power of automation for efficiency and time savings in your software development journey.

 {{< admonition type=tip  open=true >}}
   Personally I use various codeline automation scripts.
+For label creation, branch out to release branch, auto labeling.
+These are inspired from microsoft vscode PR bot.
 {{< /admonition >}}